inaka/guidelines/INTERVIEWS.md

 Ask them:
 * Can you describe a time when your work was criticized?
 * Tell me about an important issue you encountered recently.
+* Talk about something new you learned this month.
 * What are you expecting from this firm in the future?
 * Tell about a time that you had to adapt to a difficult situation.
 * What is your greatest achievement outside of work?